 Thinking of a day out in Liverpool?
+Looking for some Liverpool tips?
 Here is everything you need to know to help you plan a visit to Liverpool.
 Including how to get here and where to stay in Liverpool.

 If you have read my other post on visiting Liverpool (if not quickly read it here) I’m sure you will be desperate to visit as soon as you can.
 So here are some inside advice on planning your visit to Liverpool including how to get to Liverpool, hotels in Liverpool City and some other tips to help make sure your stay is a good one.

 How to get to Liverpool?

 Fly to Liverpool Airport – Liverpool has an airport and although it isn’t huge there are flights to over 60 destinations and it isn’t far from the city center.
 If you can find a good flight deal flying to Liverpool could end up being cheaper and faster than by train, bus, or car.
 From John Lennon Airport you can take an airport taxi, or hop on the public bus into the city center.

 Taking the train to Liverpool – Liverpool Lime Street Station is a major train station so getting here by train is really easy.
 Lime Street is in the heart of Liverpool City center so it’s easy to walk from the station into town or if you have the budget head towards the taxi rank.

 Traveling by train is expensive in the UK, the only way to save money is to book online.
 The plus side is you save a lot of money.
 The downside is you have to book your train in advance and you have to get on that train, it’s non-refundable and if you get caught on a train other than the one you are booked on they will either kick you off or charge you a lot of money to keep your seat!

 Traveling to Liverpool by Bus – The National Express station has now moved to Liverpool 1 so you can hop off the coach straight into the shopping center… winning!
 You can get some really cheap seats if you book in advance with either National Express or Mega Bus.